banatibalazs/pdf-watermark-remover/README.md

 7. **Watermark Removal:** The script removes the watermark from the images and saves the output as a new PDF file.

-Note: Large files or high DPI can slow the reading of the PDF file.
-If the process is too slow, consider decreasing the DPI or using smaller PDFs.

 ## Note
 Large files or high DPI can slow the reading of the PDF file.
 If the process is too slow, consider decreasing the DPI or using smaller PDFs.